owncloud/web/docs/testing.md

 In order to allow us to make changes quickly, often and with a high level of confidence, we heavily rely on tests within the `web` repository.

-All of the steps below require you to have the `web` repo cloned locally and dependencies installed.
+All the steps below require you to have the `web` repo cloned locally and dependencies installed.
 This can be achieved by running

 ```shell